tanpuer/SkiaUI/README.md

 switch to branch develop

-Using Ski, Yoga, SurfaceView/TextureView to build a simple Flexbox-UI framework for Android.
+Using Skia, Yoga, SurfaceView/TextureView to build a simple Flexbox-UI framework for Android.

 步骤：
 1. 引入Skia和Yoga。